-- the school's governing body is required to review the headteacher's decision and parents may meet with them to explain their views on the exclusion. - if the governing body confirms the exclusion, parents can appeal to an independent appeal panel organised by the Academy Trust. - the school must explain in a letter how to lodge an appeal. - the local authority must provide full-time education from the sixth day of a permanent exclusion.
+- the school's Local Academy Committee is required to review the headteacher's decision and parents may meet with them to explain their views on the exclusion. - if the Local Academy Committee confirms the exclusion, parents can appeal to an independent appeal panel organised by the Academy Trust.
+A person may not serve on an independent review panel if they have, or at any time have had, any connection to the Local Academy Committee. - the school must explain in a letter how to lodge an appeal.

+• the local authority must provide full-time education from the sixth day of a permanent exclusion.